KK7JJI/ODIN_Ruby_BubbleSort/README.md

   Both "n" and "m" are supplied on the command line at execution time.
 - the "sort_array" method will print out information about the selected sort method, array size sorted, and execution time in milliseconds.
+- the "is_sorted?" method tests an array to see if its sorted in ascending order.
+- the "rubysort" method sorts an array using the Array class sort method.
+- the "main" method executes when the script file is executed directely from the command line.

 **examples:**
 Execution within the ruby interactive environment

 ```
 irb(main):001> load "./bubblesort.rb"
 => true